luyadev/luya/docs/guide/app-openapi.md

 ![OpenAPI Custom Action](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/openapi-code-to-redoc.png "OpenAPI Custom Action")

-## Enable OpenApi Endpoint
+## Enable OpenAPI Endpoint

-> To generate the OpenApi File the `cebe/php-openapi` composer package is required, install the library with `composer require cebe/php-openapi`.
+> To generate the OpenAPI File the `cebe/php-openapi` Composer package is required, install the library with `composer require cebe/php-openapi`.

-In order to enable the OpenApi Endpoint you can either use `remoteToken` or ` publicOpenApi` property:
+In order to enable the OpenAPI Endpoint you can either use `remoteToken` or ` publicOpenApi` property:

 + `remoteToken`: If a {{luya\web\Application::remoteToken}} is defined, the `?token=sha1($remoteToken)` param can be used to retrieve the OpenAPI defintion: `https://yourdomain.com/admin/api-admin-remote/openapi?token=8843d7f92416211de9ebb963ff4ce28125932878` (where token is an sha1 encoded value of remoteToken)
 + `publicOpenApi`: Enable {{luya\admin\Module::$publicOpenApi}} will expose the Endpoint `https://yourdomain.com/admin/api-admin-remote/openapi` to everyone, without any authentication or token.